python/cpython/Doc/library/py_compile.rst

 .. function:: compile(file, cfile=None, dfile=None, doraise=False, optimize=-1)

    Compile a source file to byte-code and write out the byte-code cache file.
-   The source code is loaded from the file name *file*.
+   The source code is loaded from the file named *file*.
 The byte-code is written to *cfile*, which defaults to the :pep:`3147`/:pep:`488` path, ending in ``.pyc``.
    For example, if *file* is ``/foo/bar/baz.py`` *cfile* will default to